drinkbird/drinkbird.github.io/_includes/books/elegantpuzzle.md

 It reads like the wisdom of a senior peer who has been doing the job for a decade and is willing to share the patterns that worked.
 Larson has been an engineering leader at Stripe, Calm, Digg, and Uber, and the essays are grounded in real situations, not abstract advice.

-I return to this book most often when I am about to make an organisational change and want a sanity check.
+I return to this book most often when I am about to make an organizational change and want a sanity check.
 Pair with [[staffengineer]] and [[executiveprimer]] for Larson's complete arc on engineering leadership.